abouthow it workspricingfaqdownload

 a few things worth knowing before you walk into a gym.

-01how to deadlift with good formthe deadlift comes down to five checkpoints: setup, grip, brace, pull, and lockout. here's what each checkpoint should look like and the mistakes to avoid.02how long should a workout be?for most beginners, 45 to 75 minutes is enough. here's what fills that window, how rest periods work, and when your session is running too long.03how heavy should you lift as a beginner?the right weight is one where the last 1-2 reps take real effort and your form holds. here's how to find it and tell if it's too heavy or too light.04what are compound and isolation exercises?compound exercises train multiple muscle groups at once. isolation exercises target one. here's how both fit into a beginner program and why order matters.05how sore is too sore after lifting?muscle soreness that peaks 24-72 hours after training is normal. here's how to tell good soreness from a signal to rest, and what actually helps recovery.06how much protein do you need to build muscle?aim for 0.7 to 1 gram of protein per pound of bodyweight per day. for most beginners, that's 120 to 180 grams. here's how to hit that target every day.07how many reps should i do?for heavy compound lifts (bench, squat, deadlift), 3 sets of 4-6 reps. for everything else, 3 sets of 8-12. here's why the range changes by exercise.08how to warm up before liftinga warm-up before lifting takes 10-15 minutes. here's the structure: 5 minutes of general movement, then specific warm-up sets for your first exercise.09how to start lifting.what to wear, what to bring, how often to go, and how to pick a program. a beginner's first-day guide to the gym.10what is progressive overload?progressive overload means your training gets slightly harder over time, so your body keeps adapting. here's the concept, the methods, and the mistakes.11what is push/pull/legs?push/pull/legs is a three-day training split that groups muscles by movement pattern: push, pull, legs. here's how it works and why it's great for beginners.
+01free weights vs machines: which should beginners use?free weights and machines build muscle at a similar rate. what separates them, where each helps a beginner most, and how to use both in one program.02how to bench press with good formthe bench press trains your chest, shoulders, and triceps together. the setup, grip width, bar path, and the form mistakes that stall beginners.03how to deadlift with good formthe deadlift comes down to five checkpoints: setup, grip, brace, pull, and lockout. what each checkpoint should look like, and the mistakes to avoid.04how long should a workout be?for most beginners, 45 to 75 minutes is enough. what fills that window, how rest periods work, and when a session is running long.05how heavy should you lift as a beginner?the right weight is one where the last 1-2 reps take real effort and your form holds. how to find that weight, and how to tell when it's too heavy or too light.06what are compound and isolation exercises?compound exercises train multiple muscle groups at once. isolation exercises target one. how both fit into a beginner program, and why order matters.07how sore is too sore after lifting?muscle soreness that peaks 24-72 hours after training is normal. how to tell good soreness from a signal to rest, and what actually helps recovery.08how much protein do you need to build muscle?aim for 0.7 to 1 gram of protein per pound of bodyweight per day. for most beginners, that's 120 to 180 grams. how to hit that target every day.09how many reps should i do?for heavy compound lifts (bench, squat, deadlift), 3 sets of 4-6 reps. for everything else, 3 sets of 8-12. why the range changes by exercise.10how to warm up before liftinga warm-up before lifting takes 10-15 minutes. the structure: 5 minutes of general movement, then specific warm-up sets for your first exercise.11how to start lifting.what to wear, what to bring, how often to go, and how to pick a program. a beginner's first-day guide to the gym.12what is progressive overload?progressive overload means your training gets slightly harder over time, so your body keeps adapting. the concept, the methods, and the mistakes.13what is push/pull/legs?push/pull/legs is a three-day training split that groups muscles by movement pattern: push, pull, legs. how it works, and why it suits beginners.